-Emerging Bulldogs, like Motorola Solutions, have used their technological edge in mobile communication devices to become the dominant technology provider for first responders.
+Emerging Bulldogs, like Motorola Solutions, have used their technological capabilities in mobile communication devices to become the dominant technology provider for first responders.
 Within command centers, its technology unifies voice, video, and data feeds so first responders can stay connected and communicate clearly.
-Motorola's competitive moat is considerable in this segment, preventing competitors from easily entering this highly lucrative market.
+Motorola appears to have a strong competitive position in this segment, which can make it more difficult for competitors to gain traction in what is considered an attractive market.